Table of contents

 - Is there a Community of Owners and how does it work

-Buying a property is an important investment, so you need to make sure that when you sign any contract, you know the exact consequences.
-Misunderstanding a contract, risks serious repercussions.
+Buying a property in Tenerife is an important investment, so you need to make sure that when you sign any contract, you know the exact consequences.
+Misunderstanding the purchase contract, risks serious financial repercussions.

 Remember, the purchasing of a property is not the end of the process.
-You still need to budget for ongoing costs, such as any mortgage repayments, home insurance, utility bills, and various taxes such as non-resident tax, property tax (IBI).
+You still need to budget for ongoing costs, such as any mortgage repayments, home insurance, utility bills, and Spanish property purchase tax, for example IBI and non-resident property tax.